-Any income we earn that is treated as Effectively Connected Income would be subject to U.S. federal corporate income tax (the statutory rate for 2018 onwards is 21%), and a 30% branch profits tax imposed under Section 884 of the Code.
+Any income we earn that is treated as Effectively Connected Income would be subject to U.S. federal corporate income tax (the current statutory rate is 21%), and a 30% branch profits tax imposed under Section 884 of the Code.
 In addition, a branch interest tax could be imposed on certain interest paid or deemed paid by us.